Milnor fibre boundary of a non-isolated surface singularity

-\begin{bekezdes}\labelpar{O13} We believe/conjecture that there exists some kind of a rigidity property restricting the pairs $(\partial_1F,\partial_2F)$ (cf. (\ref{felo})) which might together form a possible $\partial F$.
-(I.e., the normalization has some effect on the possible types of transversal singularities, and vice-versa.)
-Understand the precise meaning of the conjecture, formulate it concretely, and prove it. \end{bekezdes}
+\begin{bekezdes}\labelpar{O13} We conjecture that there exists some kind of rigidity property restricting the pairs $(\partial_1F,\partial_2F)$ (cf. \ref{felo}) which form together a possible $\partial F$.
+That is, we expect that the normalization has some effect on the possible types of transversal singularities, and vice versa. \end{bekezdes}